interlock-network/interlock-docs/litepaper/litepaper.md

 center of the network (i.e. Facebook, Google, etc) to the *edges* of the network (i.e. directly into people's browsers and onto the blockchain).

-## Decentralizing Security with Ethereum/Solana Interlock Extension
+## Decentralizing Security with Solana-Ethereum Interlock Extension
 Security is a very difficult problem, and while much of the blame can be directed at the incentives of large tech corporations, some of it can also be directed at users feeling inconvenienced by security, for no